ShaulR16/Skyline/README.md

 ## Technologies Used

-- **HTML, CSS, JavaScript**: Core technologies for the front-end development of the interactive mind map.
+- **HTML, CSS, JavaScript, Bootstrap****: Core technologies for the front-end development of the interactive mind map.
-- **Bootstrap**: For responsive design and user interface components.
-- **JavaScript Libraries**: (Specify any additional libraries used, if applicable)

 ## How It Works